 What is the cycle life of rechargeable battery?

 When a battery experiences a charge and discharge, we call it a cycle or a period.
 In the stated charge and discharge principles and the capacity decline before a stated standard, the total cycles it can undergo is called rechargeable battery cycle life.
+Batteries may need to be re-charged (cycled) three or more times to reach their full potential.

 What is battery inner impedance?